openstack-infra/zuul/doc/source/admin/components.rst

       is used by Nodepool to satisfy requests from higher-precedence pipelines first.
-If ``relative_priority`` is set to ``True``, then Zuul will additionally group items in the same pipeline by project and weight each request by its position in that project's group.
-A request for the first change of a given project will have the highest relative priority, and the second change a lower relative priority.
-The first change of each project in a pipeline has the same relative priority, regardless of the order of submission or how many other changes are in the pipeline.
+If ``relative_priority`` is set to ``True``, then Zuul will additionally group items in the same pipeline by pipeline queue and weight each request by its position in that project's group.
+A request for the first change in a given queue will have the highest relative priority, and the second change a lower relative priority.
+The first change of each queue in a pipeline has the same relative priority, regardless of the order of submission or how many other changes are in the pipeline.
 This can be used to make node allocations complete faster for projects with fewer changes in a system dominated by